 We need a variety of antioxidants for free radicals to be neutralized.
 Vitamin E is needed to nab a free radical, but it can’t do the job alone.
 It needs help.
 It needs alpha and beta carotene and lycopene.
 The body then needs quercetin, hesperidin, and rutin which can pass the free radical on to glutathione for final elimination.

-People with Down Syndrome have an extra 21st chromosome, which causes the liver to produce more hydrogen peroxide than normal; this cause glutathione enzymes to be overwhelmed.
+People with Down Syndrome have an extra 21st chromosome, which causes the liver to produce more hydrogen peroxide than normal; this can cause glutathione enzymes to be overwhelmed.
 A combination of pharma drugs as well as vitamins, minerals, and other nutrient, studies by Dr. Jack Warner, has been shown to dramatically reduce the symptoms of Down Syndrome.

-People with Alzheimer Disease have shown to have increased lipid peroxidation, combined with decreased glutathione activity in the hippocampus are of the brain.
+People with Alzheimer Disease have shown to have increased lipid peroxidation, combined with decreased glutathione activity in the hippocampus area of the brain.
 This area of the brain is responsible for short term memory.

 Decreased glutathione levels have been found in both alcoholic and non-alcoholic cirrhosis of the liver, as well as in acute and chronic hepatitis.